Roots and Radishes

 • Butter - I love using butter to form a creamy banana bread batter that bakes up with an ultra-tender crumb.
 For this recipe, butter should be brought to room temperature before mixing.

-• Pure maple syrup - A natural sweetener that provides amazing flavor!
-The maple syrup should also be brought to room temperature so that it can be easily creamed together with the butter.
+• Pure maple syrup - This will be our primary sweetener in this banana bread, and it's also how I sweeten my pumpkin chocolate chip bread!
+A key success tip when using maple syrup is that it should be brought to room temperature (or close) so that it can be easily creamed together with the butter.

 • Eggs - Eggs create incredible moisture and texture in this bread, plus they act as another leavening agent.